We are captive on the carousel of time…

 Looking back on these portraits, I see many errors.
 However, I am satisfied that I met my goal.
 They capture something of a likeness of the children.
 At the time, it was the best I could do.

-As June comes to an end, and two birthdays are celebrated, I think of the seasons and the years going "round and round".
+As June comes to an end, and two birthdays are celebrated, I think of the seasons and the years going "round and round", faster and faster.

 Cooling Off - framed and gifted in 2013.